 Invasive Species Management

-- Our economy (Property values, industry and infrastructure)
+- Our economy (Property values, industry, infrastructure and recreational opportunities)

 - Our animals (pets and livestock)

 - Our environment (ecosystems, wildlife and biodiversity)

 The Municipality treats invasive plants on municipal lands on a priority basis so they do not pose a risk to our residents, pets, local wildlife or infrastructure.
 Staff also work with property owners to control invasive plant species that are listed in the Nuisance Abatement and Cost Recovery Bylaw (Species listed below) when they are found on private lands.
 The Municipal Forestry Program also treats invasive plants to reduce fire hazards, improve sightlines along roads and help juvenile trees get established within the Municipal Forest Reserve.

 Which species should I watch for in North Cowichan?